67% of B2B brands used account-based marketing in 2021, according to HubSpot.

 Is ABM a part of demand generation or a standalone marketing strategy?

-While demand gen. and ABM are separate tactics, they often come together to form an effective B2B marketing strategy.
-Think of them as programs that enhance each other instead of isolated approaches.
-While they can work separately, they also go hand-in-hand.
+While demand gen. and ABM are separate tactics, they work best together as complementary tactics in your revenue strategy.
+They're complementary tactics, not isolated approaches.
+While they work separately, they also complement each other.

 Account-based marketing focuses on targeting specific prospects, taking a quality over quantity approach to new leads.
 On the other hand, demand gen. marketing delivers on quantity over quality by casting a larger net to generate new business.

 A well-executed demand generation strategy increases the effectiveness of account-based marketing tactics.
-When used together, the two methods target customers at different points of the buyer journey within the marketing funnel.
+When used together, the two methods target customers at different stages of the buyer journey.

 Demand generation marketing helps by setting up a viable pool of potential prospects.
 From there, account-based marketing narrows the field and selectively targets the highest-value customers.